addis-ale/hirecards/FEASIBILITY_SCORING_LOGIC.md

 **Category:** "Ghost Town"

 **Roasting Message:**
 "Just a job title?
 Really?
 That's like walking into a café and saying 'coffee' and expecting a masterpiece.
-We gave you a 16, but let's be real—we know nothing.
+We gave you a 16, but let's be real, we know nothing.
 Your actual feasibility could be 70 if you've got a solid offer in Austin with $150K salary, or it could be 10 if you're asking for a unicorn on a shoestring budget in the middle of nowhere.
 This isn't an assessment, it's a coin flip.
 Give us actual details and we'll give you an actual answer."

 **Missing Fields Display:**
 ```